AHU-Graduation-Project/pathAPI/ROUTES.md

 ## Notes:

 ### All routes start with '/api/v1'
-### All endpoint will return the same response when server fails.
+### All endpoints will return the same response when the server fails.
 > - status code: 500
 > - response body:
 >    ```json